The ultimate guide to non-toxic cleaning products – what to make, shop, use, and avoid at home

 Using products free from dyes and fragrances reduces product build-up on sheets and clothing, making fabrics feel softer and reducing the risk of allergens and skin irritation.

-Detergent is one of the many toxic laundry room items you should replace.
 The Aspen Clean pods are EWG certified for a healthier home, and come in cardboard packaging to reduce plastic use.
+The pod formula also makes it easier to get the dosage right in your laundry, avoiding the common laundry mistake of using too much product.

 Ecover has become a staple for many of my family members.
 I use it to keep eczema and acne under control, my mom uses it to help psoriasis, and my grandmother uses it to avoid setting off my grandad's breathing problems.
 I would never be without it.